|

-Adorable Supply features Paper Rolls for all POS (point of sale) machines, receipt rolls, register rolls, detail rolls, thermal rolls for laboratory, medical and other specialized analyzer equipment, Teletype rolls and rolls for onboard marine instruments.
+Adorable Supply Corp. features Paper Rolls for all POS (point of sale) machines, receipt rolls, register rolls, detail rolls, thermal rolls for ATMs, parking, toll receipts, laboratory, medical and other specialized analyzer equipment, Teletype rolls and rolls for onboard marine instruments.
 These rolls are in bond, thermal and carbonless papers.

 We carry a full line of stock computer forms, in all sizes with greenbar, lined & blank formats.
-We also stock the many ribbons and the papers for all the office printers, including Bond Papers, Vellum Bristols, Index and Cover (the above papers are available in Fiber, Flecked, Laid, Linen, Marble, Silk finishes).
+We also stock the many ribbons for the POS & barcode printers.

-Adorable Supply began 70 years ago, (in 1938), as the Durable Duplicator Supply Co., serving the needs of corporations, institutions and government agencies.
+Adorable Supply began 78 years ago, (in 1938), as the Durable Duplicator Supply Co., in New York City, NY, serving the needs of corporations, institutions and government agencies.
 Meeting our commitments, keeping abreast of the current technologies and constant improvements to our customer services, has kept our customers returning year after year.
+At present we are located in Winston Salem, NC and our ribbons are manufactured in Charlotte, NC.

 In 1932, the "high tech" office copier was an A. B. Dick Mimeograph.
 Later there was the Teletype machine for international communications, Thermal and Electrostatic copiers.
 Pinfeed papers, or continuous fanfold forms on the IBM Computer printers became widely used in the 1950’s.
 The first Xerox copier, the #914, didn’t arrive until the 1960’s.
 The Hewlett Packard inkjets and laser printers came in the 1980’s with the digital revolution and color copiers and color printers, which became widely used in 2000+.